 Head of Business Development

 Julia joined BasicNeeds in 2010 although her involvement with the organisation began much earlier as a student volunteer in BasicNeeds’ early days.
 With experience working across Africa and Asia, she has held a range of programme management and resource mobilisation roles within disability and development organisations including Sense International, Plan UK and the National Deaf Children’s Society.
 Her role involves supporting BasicNeeds’ scale up plans through resource mobilisation and communications.
 She also has a close interest in developing new business models to support the organisation’s growth and plays a role in the development of the BasicNeeds social franchise.
-She has a BA in French with International Politics from the University of Warwick and a Masters in Development Management from Open University.

 Programme Manager, Policy and Practice

-Uma has a Masters in Sociology and Statistics and a PG diploma in Computer Management.
-After brief stints in IT, she made a career shift to work in the social sector.
-Her career graph shows an interesting combination of technical expertise in the development field and she has worked as an Information Manager and Development Executive in a couple of voluntary organisations in Bangalore where she was involved setting up data, management information systems and partners’ project management.
+Uma's career graph shows an interesting combination of technical expertise in the development field and she has worked as an Information Manager and Development Executive in a couple of voluntary organisations in Bangalore where she was involved setting up data, management information systems and partners’ project management.
 She joined BasicNeeds in 2007 and works in the capacity of Programme Manager.
 She heads the Policy & Practice Directorate’s operations including management of BasicNeeds’ Quality Assurance and Impact Assessment, funding and budgeting.